 Beth Ireland has been a professional woodworker since 1983, specializing in turning and sculpture.
-She holds an MFA from the Massachusetts College of Art and Design, and her work has been widely exhibited and published, including a 2015 profile in American Woodturner.
+She holds an MFA from the Massachusetts College of Art and Design, and her work has been widely exhibited and published in Fine Woodworking and American Woodturner.
 She has also held several prestigious Windgate fellowships and participated in the International Turning Exchange.
 Beth’s business encompasses everything from production runs of turned balusters, to sculpture, to one-of-a-kind stringed instruments.
-She is the Lead Instructor for our Turning Intensive and teaches turning for the Comprehensive.
-Beth lives in St. Petersburg, FL, and her website is bethireland.net.
+She lives in St. Petersburg, FL, and her website is bethireland.net.

 Open to intermediate turners, including anyone who has completed one of our introductory.